 Examples of SMART goals

-Poor Goal: Reduce customer complaints in service department
+Poor Goal: Reduce customer complaints in service department.

-Poor Goal: Start new blog for business
+Poor Goal: Start a new blog to educate prospects.

 - Outline your project and show how it aligns with your goal, business vision and mission.